Eduqas GCSE Media Studies: Curriculum Pathway (2026-2028)

 Lizzo and Justin Bieber – examining promotional strategies across different platforms.

-Explorations: Stuart Hall - Representation Theory – understanding how media constructs meaning and identity.
+Explorations: Black Lives Matter, Stuart Hall - Representation Theory – understanding how media constructs meaning and identity.

 Spring 2: 1980s Pop Culture & Fandom